neurodevs/node-lsl/README.md

 await outlet.pushSample(...)
 ```

-LSL is also often used to push time markers to mark different phases of an experiment or session:
+LSL is also often used to push time markers that mark different phases of an experiment or session:

 ```typescript
 import { TimeMarkerOutletImpl } from '@neurodevs/node-lsl'